bobbylight/FifeCommon/README.md

     ./gradlew build

-Note that FifeCommon only requires Java 6.
-To that end, the boot classpath will be set to accommodate this if a variable `java6CompileBootClasspath` is set to the location of `rt.jar` in a Java 6 JDK.
-This can be added to `<maven-home>/gradle.properties` if desired, to avoid diffs in the project's `gradle.properties`.
-For example:

-    On Windows:
-      java6CompileBootClasspath=c:/java/32/jdk1.6.0_45/jre/lib/rt.jar
-    On OS X:
-      java6CompileBootClasspath=/Library/Java/JavaVirtualMachines/jdk1.8.0_102.jdk/Contents/Home/jre/lib/rt.jar
+Note that FifeCommon requires Java 11 or later to build.